MR-D05/lovelace-api/README.md

 # lovelace-api

-The intention behind this project is to experience what it's like to design and build a strong foundation for a content delivery application in static and strongly typed language like Ada!
+The intention behind this project is to experience what it's like to design and build a strong foundation for a content delivery application in a static and strongly typed language like Ada!

 ## Development server